Institute for Administrators of Color

 $600 for experienced administrators of color (2 days)

-Tuition includes materials, lunch, and snacks
+Tuition includes materials, lunch, and an optional social gathering

 “As a female of color in education, there have not been many mirrors for me.
 It is incredibly powerful to be in a space full of so many powerful leaders whose stories are unique and yet so familiar.
 Since our identities are both part of what drive us to do the work and raise questions within us and around us, being able to speak openly about our hopes, dreams, and yes, even fears, helped me gain a sense of belonging and inclusion that has not always been present.”